 For more information, visit the Gates Cambridge Website.

-The McCall MacBain Scholarship will cover the recipient’s tuition and fees for an eligible master’s or second-entry professional undergraduate program at McGill and provide them with a living stipend of $2,000 per month during academic terms.
+The McCall MacBain Scholarship covers the recipient’s tuition and fees for an eligible master’s or second-entry professional undergraduate program at McGill and provide them with a living stipend of $2,000 per month during academic terms.
 In addition to the high-value awards tenable at McGill, the program offers smaller awards that can be held at any public university in Canada.
 The McCall MacBain Scholars program is not just financial support; rather it offers a cohort-based experience of retreats, workshops, and other programming.

 The McCall MacBain Scholarship is awarded on the basis of five criteria:

 Interested students apply directly to the scholarship.
 For more information, visit the McCall MacBain Website.
 Deadline to apply: Sept.
 21, 2022, at 4pm Eastern Time.